medialab/minet/docs/cli.md

   rate_limit: 10 # Used as --rate-limit for `minet ct` commands
 facebook:
   cookie: "MY_FACEBOOK_COOKIE" # Used as --cookie for `minet fb` commands
+instagram:
+  cookie: "MY_INSTAGRAM_COOKIE" # Used as --cookie for `minet insta` commands
 mediacloud:
   token: "MY_MC_TOKEN" # Used as --token for `minet mc` commands
 twitter: